 However, there is currently no evidence to suggest that boron affects ED.

 While there are several studies on the efficacy of many of ExtenZe’s ingredients, such as ginseng, yohimbine, and L-arginine, there are currently no trials or studies specifically investigating the effectiveness of this product.
-Additionally, ExtenZe has mixed reviews online, with some users reporting anecdotal benefits.
+The doses of these ingredients that researchers use in these studies may differ from the doses in ExtenZe.

-However, the FDA notes that it does not regulate male enhancement supplements and that taking them can be harmful.
-While some ingredients may help improve ED symptoms, taking ExtenZe or any other male enhancement will not increase a person’s penis size.
+Additionally, while some ingredients may help improve ED symptoms, taking ExtenZe or any other male enhancement product will not increase a person’s penis size.

-A 2015 study found that many male enhancement supplements containing yohimbine had inaccurate information on their labels.
+An older 2015 study found that many male enhancement supplements containing yohimbine had inaccurate information on their labels.
 Only 9 of the 49 products undergoing tests provided information about its adverse effects.
-Additionally, the FDA has warned against ExtenZe, as it does not declare sildenafil as an ingredient.
-Sildenafil can interact with prescription drugs and may lower blood pressure to dangerous levels.

 A 2019 case report also notes that hormones in male enhancement supplements may cause the development or worsen of male breast cancer.
 Another 2018 case study adds that ExtenZe may cause priapism, a prolonged and often painful erection.